KhoaLuongCode/cwru-rmp/CWRU_RMP_REACT/README.md

 ### Basic Instructions

+**Setup the Application:**
+   - Clone the repository and navigate to the project directory.
+   - Run `npm install` to install the necessary dependencies.
+   - Ensure you have proper credentials for the Supabase URL and API key (should be included already)

 The app requires users to be logged in.
 Follow these steps to get started:

 1. **Log-In and Sign-Up:**